What is Performance Counselling?

-For the purpose of counselling, the given below are the key performance counselling skills:
+For the purpose of counselling, given below are the key performance counselling skills:

-To listen to feelings and concerns is very important for effective counseling and it involves skills that can be practiced.
+To listen to feelings and concerns is very important for effective counselling and it involves skills that can be practised.
 There are some exercises which can be used to improve the listening to such hidden messages.

 Asking Questions and Responding

-Some questions can shut off the counselee, or make him dependent on the counselor and another set of questions can build autonomy of the counselee.
-Obviously the latter will be helpful, and not the former.
+Some questions can shut off the counselee, or make him dependent on the counsellor and another set of questions can build autonomy of the counselee.
+Obviously, the latter will be helpful, and not the former.

-Such questions asked by superior help to generate more trust and the necessary rapport with the employee.
-Empathic questions create a climate of mutual trust and human understanding and this helps a lot in counseling.
+Such questions asked by the superior help to generate more trust and the necessary rapport with the employee.
+Empathic questions create a climate of mutual trust and human understanding and this helps a lot in counselling.

-The concept has been established by Skinner that any change in behavior cannot be brought about in human beings through punishment or negative reinforcement, but only through positive reinforcement.
-To influence the behavior, it would involve providing encouragement and reinforcing success so that the person takes more initiative and is able to experiment with new ideas.
+The concept has been established by Skinner that any change in behaviour cannot be brought about in human beings through punishment or negative reinforcement, but only through positive reinforcement.
+To influence the behaviour, it would involve providing encouragement and reinforcing success so that the person takes more initiative and is able to experiment with new ideas.